 The Mission of CSM

 We are honored to have a role in the process of forming young Christian lives.
-Since our founding in 1933, Camp Sancta Maria (CSM) has been offering young people aged 8 to 16 a summer full of fun, personal growth, and spiritual development.
+Since our founding in 1933, Camp Sancta Maria (CSM), a tax exempt 501(c)(3) nonprofit organization, has been offering young people aged 8 to 16 a summer full of fun, personal growth, and spiritual development.
 With the ever-increasing prominence of technology in our day, our mission now includes offering young people a respite in a technology-free zone and providing them with wholesome recreation centered in the physical world around them.
 Whether it is playing sports, horseback riding, learning to swim, or going on one of our outside camping trips, our campers feel refreshed and experience a sense of wonder as they live more fully in nature – a very different experience from their daily routine.
 Our 96 acres of wooded landscape in the heart of Northern Lower Michigan and the stunningly beautiful local sites that serve as our destinations for outside trips are the perfect setting for this work and for the close-knit community at CSM.Infused into all of our activities is an atmosphere of faith.
 We seek to hire senior counselors who are navigating life successfully and enjoy a rich spiritual life.
 From seminarians to students from local universities, to students at Franciscan University in Steubenville, our counselors come to CSM because they enjoy working with youth.
 Their young adult lives also testify to our young people – more often by actions than by words – that the greatest joy in life comes from having a personal relationship with the Lord.